Client Authentication Certificates

 You may be asked to enter your password (or maybe not – don’t worry if you aren’t asked to sign in).

-Enter the password you use to log yourself into your Mac and then click the Always Allow button.
+So enter your password and then click the Always Allow button.
 (If you click Allow rather than Always Allow, then Safari may pester you to keep signing in over and over again.)

 Step 7